- Entity relationships — which items refer to the same real-world thing

 Entity relationships

+Entity relationships answer:Which items talk about the same real-world thing?Entities act as anchors in the graph.
+They can represent projects, tools, repositories, people, organizations, systems, topics, or other named concepts.
 Aliases help Memind connect different names for the same thing.
 Mentions connect Memory Items to entities.
 Co-occurrence tracks entities that repeatedly appear together.

 Processing flow